brotherdust/cycfi-nexus-midi/.kilocode/rules/custom_rules.md

 - Don't create files just to summarize - ask first
 - Focus on implementation over documentation
 - Respect token usage - be concise

+## C++ Language Restrictions
+- DO NOT use C++11 features - compiler only supports C++98/03
+- No in-class member initialization
+- No auto keyword
+- No nullptr (use NULL)
+- No range-based for loops
+- No lambda expressions
+- Initialize all class members in constructors